Fighting Rust’s borrow checker

 2025-01-27

 A week ago I published a short blog about clockbound-client-go.
 After some testing, turns out there’s an issue in reading the actual time from ClockBound’s shared memory segment; it seems to provide only the elapsed time since boot.
 However, using the Rust client and the FFI bindings produce the correct results.
 Either there is a problem in the code that reads the shared memory segment, or the SHM contents are wrong.
+Or, the contents are actually correct, but the expectation is for the implementing client to figure out the bounded time from the available values.

 Aws · Cgo · Clockbound · Ffi · Go · Golang · Programming · Software · Systems · Tech · Timesync · True-Time